Kishidan: Stage personas

-Their various uniforms, modeled after the short and long-coat bōsōzoku-preferred versions of old Japanese gakuran (boys' school uniforms), their matching bōsōzoku uniforms (the kind modeled on those worn by kamikaze pilots)—everything is done with a touch of humor and a nostalgic fondness for the gangs and values of days not-long gone by.
+Their various uniforms, modeled after the short and long-coat bōsōzoku-preferred versions of old Japanese gakuran (boys' school uniforms), their matching bōsōzoku uniforms (the kind modeled on those worn by kamikaze pilots).
 Since the band started touring again in 2009, they have started wearing different styles of gakuran, as well as outfits from Tokyo-based fashion group, Saturday Nite.

-The group's lyrics are predominantly about motorcycles, being with your gang, conflicts with school, and adolescent love.
-Though Kishidan has something of a comic approach to their presentation and performances, their songs are often sincere and about issues that are generally important to young people.
+The group's lyrics are predominantly about motorcycles, friendships, conflicts with school, and adolescent love.

 Kishidan's hit songs "One Night Carnival" and "Zoku" were featured in Nintendo's Osu!
 Tatakae!
 Ouendan, and Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
-Ouendan 2, respectively, which are games about ouendan (cheer squads).
-The song "One Night Carnival" (a cover version) is even used for a level that was inspired by one of Kishidan's live performances.
-Coincidentally, the characters wear long gakuran coats and dance like Kishidan.
-The dancing style is based on actual ouendan cheering routines, and long gakuran coats are often worn by ouendan cheer teams.
-It is possible that Kishidan's lively and powerful dance routines were inspired by the tradition of ouendan cheering, a subject that is unique to Japanese culture.
+Ouendan 2, respectively.
+The song "One Night Carnival" (a cover version) is used for a level that was inspired by one of Kishidan's live performances.

 Controversies

 A February 2011 appearance on MTV Japan's Mega Vector program was heavily criticized by the Simon Wiesenthal Center after the band appeared in costumes resembling Nazi SS uniforms.
 The band's agency, Sony Music Artists, issued a statement of apology, noting that the band members "deeply regretted" their attire and that the clothing "was not meant to carry any ideological meaning whatsoever".
 Avex Group, the band's current record label, also sent an apology through its homepage.

 In regards to the costume worn by Kishidan on MTV Network Japan's program, "Megavector", although it was not meant to carry any ideological meaning whatsoever, we deeply regret and apologize for the distress it has caused Simon Wiesenthal Center and all concerned.
 Members of Kishidan also deeply regret and apologize to you in this matter.

 We have duly received the words of advice from Simon Wiesenthal Center and take them very seriously.
 Kishidan will never again use this costume and it will be disposed of immediately.
 We will not broadcast, transmit, or distribute the video recording of Kishidan's performance with the said costume, and the recording will be disposed of immediately.

 The companies and artist Kishidan sincerely apologize for the insensitive action.

 — —Kimikazu Harada and Akira Takahashi, representing Sony Music Artists Inc.; and Shintaro Higuchi, representing Avex Group Holdings Inc.